 These are electives conducted outside of MSM at LCME accredited medical schools.
-Students may take electives anywhere from one to five away electives.
+Students may take up to five away electives.
 Students are eligible to receive up to two Emory electives.
 In person away experiences are limited to one as described in this policy.

 The institution at which the elective is being taken will often have an application for the visiting student to complete in order to confirm that the student is in good academic standing and has malpractice and health insurance.
-This form will be completed by the Curriculum Manager in the Office of Student Affairs.
+This form will be completed by the Curriculum Manager in the UME.